 Benefit Chicago is a collaboration that aims to mobilize up to $100 million for loans and other investments that fuel nonprofits, social enterprises and businesses that help revitalize communities.
-Launched by the Chicago Community Trust, the MacArthur Foundation, and the Calvert Foundation, it is a way to focus on the social and economic challenges many Chicago-area residents face.
+Launched by the Chicago Community Trust, the MacArthur Foundation, and the Calvert Impact Capital, it is a way to focus on the social and economic challenges many Chicago-area residents face.

 Please note this is not a grant program.
 Visit MacArthur or The Trust for information on their grants.